simgooder/gohobo/site/blog/_posts/2016-05-02-live-free-embrace-vanlife.markdown

 We lived in the city and did the whole stealth camping thing, parking in different neighborhoods around the city, never staying more than a night unless it was in a friend's driveway, so there were no camping fees.
 Stealth camping takes some practice, and there are a few lessons to be learned, but you can get away with it for a long time.
 If you have friends with a spare driveway, plugging in and pitching a few dollars or trading labour for the cost of utilities can be a good break if you're going through a lot of propane.

-> "There's something extremely freeing about being attached to only the things you need to live."
+> There's something extremely freeing about being attached to only the things you need to live.

 ## It's therapeutic